MEDomics-UdeS/MEDomics-UdeS-website/content/en/authors/nicolas-raymond/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - Étudiants et étudiantes (M. Sc.)
+  - Students (M. Sc.)
 ---

-Nicolas Raymond est étudiant à la maîtrise en informatique depuis l'été 2020 et sa recherche se consacre à la prédiction du VO2 max et de l'obésité suite au diagnostic de la leucémie lymphoblastique aiguë.
+Nicolas Raymond is a master's student in computer science since the summer of 2020 and his research focuses on the prediction of VO2 max and obesity following the diagnosis of acute lymphoblastic leukemia.